Kevin Durant

 Kevin Wayne Durant (born September 29, 1988), also known by his initials KD, is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
-Durant has won two NBA championships, four Olympic gold medals, an NBA Most Valuable Player Award, two NBA Finals Most Valuable Player Awards, two NBA All-Star Game Most Valuable Player Awards, four NBA scoring titles, and the NBA Rookie of the Year Award.
-He has been named to 11 All-NBA teams (including six First Teams) and selected 15 times as an NBA All-Star.
+Nicknamed "the Slim Reaper", he is widely regarded as one of the greatest basketball players and one of the greatest scorers of all time.
+Durant has won two NBA championships, an NBA Most Valuable Player Award, two NBA Finals Most Valuable Player Awards, two NBA All-Star Game Most Valuable Player Awards, four NBA scoring titles, the NBA Rookie of the Year Award, and is the only male basketball player to win four Olympic gold medals.
+He has been named to 12 All-NBA teams (including six First Teams) and selected 16 times as an NBA All-Star.
 In 2021, Durant was named to the NBA 75th Anniversary Team.
-He ranks eighth among NBA career scoring leaders.
+He ranks fifth among NBA career scoring leaders.

-Durant was heavily recruited in high school, widely regarded as the second-best player his senior year.
+Durant was heavily recruited in high school.
 He played one season of college basketball for the Texas Longhorns, during which he won numerous year-end awards and became the first freshman to be named Naismith College Player of the Year.
 Durant was selected as the second overall pick by the Seattle SuperSonics in the 2007 NBA draft.
 He played nine seasons with the franchise (which became the Oklahoma City Thunder in 2008), leading them to a Finals appearance in 2012 and winning the MVP award for the 2013–2014 season.
-He later signed with the Golden State Warriors in 2016, who won a record 73 regular season games the previous year.
+In a controversial move, he later signed with the Golden State Warriors in 2016, who had won a record 73 regular season games the previous year.
 Durant won consecutive NBA championships and Finals MVPs in 2017 and 2018.
 After sustaining an Achilles injury in the 2019 NBA Finals, he joined the Brooklyn Nets as a free agent that summer.
 Following disagreements with the Nets' front office, he requested a trade during the 2022 offseason and was traded to the Phoenix Suns the following year.
 After two full seasons with Phoenix, Durant was traded to the Houston Rockets in July 2025.

 As a member of the U.S. national team, Durant has won four gold medals in the Olympics (2012, 2016, 2020 and 2024), and is the leading scorer in Team USA's Olympic basketball history.
 In 2024, he became the first male athlete to win four Olympics gold medals in a team sport.
 He also won gold at the 2010 FIBA World Championship.
-Durant is the only player in basketball history with MVPs in the NBA, Olympics and World Cup.

-Off the court, Durant is one of the highest-earning basketball players in the world, due in part to endorsement deals with companies such as Foot Locker and Nike.
-He has developed a reputation for philanthropy and regularly leads the league in All-Star votes and jersey sales.
-In 2018, Durant was among Time's 100 most influential people in the world.
-In recent years, he has contributed to The Players' Tribune as both a photographer and writer.
+Off the court, Durant is one of the highest-earning basketball players in the world, due in part to an endorsement deal with Nike which he signed in 2007; the partnership has continued for 19 years.
+He was named one of Times 100 most influential people in the world in 2018 and has been listed by Forbes as one of the world's ten highest-paid athletes ten times.